-View Alex Hoyle's Obituary on EllwoodCityLedger.com and share memories
+View ALEX HOYLE's Obituary on EllwoodCityLedger.com and share memories

 In his retirement, he enjoyed gardening, woodworking and spending time with his grandchildren.
 He enjoyed classical music and taught himself how to play violin.

-In addition to his parents, he was preceded in death by three brothers, Richard, Walter, and Jack and by two sisters, Joanne and Kathleen.
+In addition to his parents, he was preceded in death by three brothers, Richard, Walter, Jack and two sisters, Joanne and Kathleen.

 There will be a rosary recited on Wednesday at 7 p.m. in the funeral home.